CarawaysClass/carawaysclass.github.io/boilerplate/lsc-syllabus-bp.md

 ### Non Attendance at Start of Semester

 You must **log into our class** and **post to the #introductions Slack channel by to the Official Day of Record (ODR)**.
 Otherwise, you will be administratively withdrawn from the class, no exceptions.
-For Spring 2020, ODR is:
+For Spring 2020 8WK2, ODR is:

 - Jan 27th for regular 16 Week classes
 - Jan 21st for 8 Week Session 1 classes
-- Mar 23rd for 8 Week Session 2 classes
+- Apr 20th for 8 Week Session 2 classes

 Please make every effort to login and post to the Slack #introductions channel ASAP - don't delay.

 ### Withdrawal Policy
 Withdrawal from the course after the Official Day of Record and prior to “W” Day will result in a final grade of “W” on your transcript.
 Instructor approval is necessary if you want to withdraw after the Official Day.
 No credit will be awarded for a course earning a “W.”  If you stop participating in the on-line class, you must withdraw at the registration office prior to “W” day.
 For Spring 2020, W Day is:

 - Apr 1st for regular 16 Week classes
 - Feb 21st for 8 Week Session 1 classes
-- Apr 24th for 8 Week Session 2 classes
+- May 1st for 8 Week Session 2 classes

 _If you stop attending class and do not officially withdraw, you **will receive an “F”** for the course._